Ryuker/GraphQL-MERN-App/_notes/01_GraphQL-Crash-Course.md

 ## Add Task Button on Home Page
 - Added `ADD_TASK` mutation to client
 - Added `AddTaskModel` component
+  - this handles querying the projects from the api and sending the addTask mutation to the api
 - Added `btn-tertiary` class to index.css
 - Added `tasks` field to cache in `App.jsx`

+# Individual Task Page and Routes

 ## Bonus features to add: